Online bettors place last wagers on Obama, Romney as polls close

 In late October, each candidate typically saw between 50,000 and 60,000 shares of daily volume, according to Carl Wolfenden, exchange operations manager at InTrade, which is based in Dublin, Ireland.

 The site operates like a futures exchange, with users betting on the odds of an event occurring.
-Currently, shares in Obama are going for $6.89 (4.3 pounds), indicating he has a 68.9 percent chance of being re-elected.
+Currently, shares in Obama are going for $6.89, indicating he has a 68.9 percent chance of being reelected.
 If Obama wins, each contract will close out at $10, netting investors a profit of $3.11 a share.
 If he loses, contracts will close at $0.

-On PaddyPower.com, another online betting site based in Dublin, the odds heavily favour the president.
-Romney is a four-to-one underdog to win, where Obama is a one-to-six favourite, meaning a $6 bet on Obama would pay out $1.
+On PaddyPower.com, another online betting site based in Dublin, the odds heavily favor the president.
+Romney is a four-to-one underdog to win, where Obama is a one-to-six favorite, meaning a $6 bet on Obama would pay out $1.

 Obama's edge on the site mirrors the expectations of many polling strategists who see the president with a small lead in national polls and an edge in key swing states like Ohio and Virginia.
 The final Reuters/Ipsos tracking poll showed the incumbent up two points nationally against Romney, at 48 percent to 46 percent.